Nick Pratto Preview, Player Props: Royals vs. White Sox

 Nick Pratto At The Plate

-- Pratto has an RBI in 22 of 77 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- Pratto has had an RBI in 22 games this season (28.6%), including seven multi-RBI outings (9.1%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 26 games this season (33.8%), including multiple runs in four games.
+- He has scored in 26 of 77 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.